bryantlabs/JavaMasterClassProjects/README.md

    process is https://www.jetbrains.com/help/idea/debugging-your-first-java-application.html.

-   So, for each of the additional star pattern exercises copy and paste the code in to your IDE and see the pattern obtained.
+   For each of the additional star pattern exercises copy and paste the code in to your IDE and see the pattern obtained.
 Then, comment out the code and click enter until you can't see the code and try to recreate the pattern without looking at the completed code.
+I do plan on uploading many more pattern type exercises in the future.